Skip to content

 Adobe Analytics

-Cloud Manager uses Adobe Analytics to capture page view and custom event statistics.
+Cloud Manager uses Adobe Analytics to capture page view and custom event statistics, although Pendo is the preferred method for collecting this data where possible, as of Q4 2024.
 To view analytics, Cloud Manager developers must follow internal processes to request access to Adobe Analytics dashboards.

 Writing a Custom Event